-A lady’s maid of the 1700 and 1800s functioned as a personal attendant to a woman similar to the way a valet served a gentlemen.
-Her job was vital to her mistress, because a lady’s maid was responsible to properly prepare her mistress so that when she stepped from her dressing room into society, she was seen in the best light.
+A lady’s maid of the 1700 and 1800s functioned as a personal attendant to her mistress similar to the way a valet served a gentleman.
+Her job was vital because a lady’s maid was responsible to properly prepare her mistress so that when she stepped from her dressing room into society, she was seen in the best light.
 To accomplish this task, there were numerous behind-the-scene tasks that a lady’s maid accomplished.
 Moreover, few maids functioned in such an important capacity, and it required a far superior servant than the ones that normally maintained a household.
 To be a lady’s maid required “great neatness, skill, and taste, as well as discretion and cleverness.”
-In fact, many lady’s maids were better educated than the normal servant and such maids often underwent special training so as to enable them to acquire a certain level of knowledge before entering the unique field of caring for a mistress.
+In fact, many were better educated than the normal servant and training a lady’s maid meant they underwent special training so as to enable them to acquire a certain level of knowledge before entering the unique field of caring for their mistress.

 One of the main duties of a lady’s maid was to oversee and dress her mistress appropriately.
-Those in training had to learn the rules of contrast and harmony in order to achieve the best outcome for their mistress.
-Even millinery needed to be selected carefully so as to avoid mistresses clad in unfashionable or unflattering bonnets or hats.
+Training a lady’s maid to perform this function properly meant they had to learn the rules of contrast and harmony to achieve the best outcome for their mistress.
+Even millinery needed to be selected carefully to avoid mistresses clad in unfashionable or unflattering bonnets or hats.
 After all you could not have a small headed woman overpowered by a large bonnet or a large-headed mistress appear as if a clown wearing a tiny, silly looking hat.

 Candidates also needed to consider a mistress’s complexion — carnation, florid, fair, pale, or sallow — her hair color, and her face shape.
 These factors helped to avoid a mistress wearing a wrong color or having a washed out look.
 The lady’s maid also needed to consider a woman’s size and shape.
 Based on their mistress’s size and shape, the lady’s maid then selected clothing that did not hang, pinch, or highlight a mistress’s deficiencies of contour, while also ensuring the clothing remained functional, fashionable, and pretty.